MissStrong/ICS4UE_Semester_1_2018-2019/22_Activity_17_Abstract_Data_Types/1-Lesson-Abstract-Data-Types.md

 ### Hash

 The word "hash" has shown up several times in this lesson.
-Data can be compressed and stored using a hash function.
-This is sometimes called hashing.
+Data can be compressed and stored using a **hash function**.
+This is sometimes called **hashing**.
 Hash maps, hash tables, and hash sets use hashing to efficiently store and retrieve data.

 The number sign # (a.k.a pound sign/key, if you're referring to a telephone) is also sometimes called a hash, but for unrelated reasons.
 The word "hashtag" from Twitter is related to the name of the symbol #, and unrelated to hashing.